nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/High_Level_Design_Notes/16_Design_Google_Drive/README.md

  * Peak QPS = QPS * 2 = 480

-# Step 2 - propose high-level design and get buy-in
+# Step 2 - Propose high-level design and get buy-in

 Instead of showing the high-level design diagram from the beginning, we will use a slightly different approach.
 We will start with something simple: build everything in a single server.
 Then, gradually scale it up to support millions of users.
 By doing this exercise, it will refresh your memory about some important topics covered in the course.